 Pre WearActive, we both enjoyed 11 years of teaching Physical Education and Health to 4-18 year olds in the UK and around the world.
 When we first arrived on Vis Island in 2004 to make Croatia our home, we only had a kayak and a bike as transport.
 We quickly realised how perfect the island was for exploring, with caves, climbing opportunities, a varied history and a diverse biology.
 The benefit of inviting school groups to visit the island also became apparent as a perfect way to involve the local Vis community in helping to educate visiting groups on the physical and social impact of tourism on the island life.
 Our experience and the islands enthusiasm, helps us greatly in assessing the needs of your students both when planning and participating in activities.

 This trip can be tailor made for your school.

 Students will explore the Island by foot, paddle and peddle power.
 Kayak into remote bays, cycle to small villages through the vineyards and hike through the old trails to fishing coves. and the highest point on Vis Island.
 The trip involves physical challenges combined with cultural experiences and a visit to the local school to gain a greater understanding of life on a Croatian Island.

 In the past we have hosted schools from Russia, Switzerland, Finland, England, Scotland and Azerbaijan.
 Our preference is to keep activity groups to 9 (7 students, 1 teacher and 1 guide).
 For this reason we offer 1 free teacher placement with every 7 students.
 Generally school group programs are based on a 3 or 4 day rota of activities.
 It's always nice to finish the trip with a whole group activity.
-These details are dependant on the group size (generally between 20-50 students) and trip duration.
+These details are dependent on the group size (generally between 20-50 students) and trip duration.
 Below is an example of some of the activities that we can offer

 Travel to Split, then catch the ferry to the island of Vis.
 Check into accommodation and receive information on the activities and a general island overview.